FANXIN-Gmail/MTRB-QTA/README.md

 ![Logo](./Images/Results.jpg)

-As shown in Table 2, we compare various methods on MTRB bench- mark across three sub-task: MTRB-RestBench, MTRB-ToolBench, and MTRB-MetaTool.
+We compare various methods on MTRB bench- mark across three sub-task: MTRB-RestBench, MTRB-ToolBench, and MTRB-MetaTool.
 In summary, the proposed QTA framework achieves either the best or the second-best results across all metrics.

 ## Visualization